NODOMAIN.NET Terms of Service

 Compiling

-Note: you must use one of the -contrib build profiles (which add WITH_CONTRIB=1 to the build toolchain arguments) when building on Windows, in order to include gdevadmp-][ release candidate.
+Note: you must use one of the -contrib build profiles (which add WITH_CONTRIB=1 to the build toolchain arguments) when building on Windows, in order to include gdevadmp-][.
 (Other platforms tend to have WITH_CONTRIB=1 by default.)

 1. Get the ghostscript source.